-Graph 3.
-Evolution of the percentage of videos on the YouTube's home page according to the type of user-producer an ideal container for the activity of emerecs but, above all, for pro-am and CCI.
+Graph 2.
+Evolution of the number of videos on the YouTube main page according to type of user/ producer an ideal container for the activity of emerecs but, above all, for pro-am and CCI.
 Since its appearance in the second half of 2014, the recommended channels are the most used functional category on the homepage (figure 4).
 In the case of the most common genres, video games are the top content category of the pro-am.